xtdb-labs/learn-crux-datalog-today/master.md

     [ -234    :movie/title     "Die Hard"      ]
     [ -234    :movie/year      1987            ]
     [ -235    :movie/title     "Terminator"    ]
-    [ -235    :movie/director  167             ]
+    [ -235    :movie/director  -167            ]
     ...

-Note that the last two triples share the same entity ID, which means they are facts about the same movie.
+Note that the last two triples share the same entity ID, which means they are facts about the same movie (one _document_).
 Note also that the last triple's value is the same as the first triple's entity ID, i.e. the value of the `:movie/director` attribute is itself an entity.
-All the triples in the above set were added to the database in the same transaction, so they share the same transaction ID.

 A query is represented as a map with at least two key-value pairs.
-In the first pair, the key is the keyword `:find`, and the value is a vector of one or more **logic variables** (symbols, e.g. `title`).
+In the first pair, the key is the keyword `:find`, and the value is a vector of one or more **logic variables** (symbols, e.g. `?title` or `e`).
 The other key-value pair is the `:where` keyword key with a vector of clauses which restrict the query to triples that match the given **data patterns**.

 For example, this query finds all entity-ids that have the attribute `:person/name` with a value of `"Ridley Scott"`:

 ```clojure